Resist : Reconstruction of irises from templates: Introduction

-Our technical approach is drawn from the area of synthetic iris generation.
+\paragraph{Technical Approach} The \emph{core} of \resist{}'s technical network is similar to an autoencoder.
+However, training an autoencoder core on its own yielded low accuracy.
+To improve accuracy, we use techniques from the area of synthetic iris generation.
 Recent machine learning techniques such as generative adversarial networks or GANs~\cite{goodfellow2014generative} have made it possible to generate synthetic irises given access to a database.
-Yadav et al.~\cite{yadav2019synthesizing} use RaSGAN (relativistic average standard GAN)~\cite{jolicoeur2018relativistic} to generate synthetic irises for the purpose of studying their effects on presentation attack defence (PAD) algorithms.
+A GAN trains two networks in competition, a generator which should produce synthetic irises and a discriminator which classifies irises as real or synthetic.
+Yadav et al.~\cite{yadav2019synthesizing} uses RaSGAN (relativistic average standard GAN)~\cite{jolicoeur2018relativistic} to generate synthetic irises for the purpose of studying their effects on presentation attack detection (PAD) algorithms.
 Irises from the RaSGAN perform well against PAD and follow real iris statistics well.
 Kohli et al.~\cite{kohli2017synthetic} use the DCGAN architecture to generate synthetic irises.
-Our reconstructed irises can be used in presentation attacks in a similar fashion as these works.

-Our approach can be seen as creating a synthetic iris database with an important change.
-Instead of generating a database of (synthetic) irises we focus on the individual mapping from a single template to a corresponding iris.
-Reconstructing irises from corresponding templates is a harder task.
+Since our standalone \resist{} inversion core is not accurate, as a second stage we train our core as the \emph{generator} of the GAN.
+The discriminator then attempts to distinguish between real and inverted irises.
+The synthetic iris database task learns a generator $g$ that takes randomness $r$ to produce an iris that cannot be distinguished from a legitimate image.
 Synthetic irises can be viewed as irises that must closely resemble bonafide irises as discussed in~\cite{yadav2019synthesizing,kohli2017synthetic}.
-The objective of \resist{} is to create synthetic irises with the additional constraint that they match the source template, therefore it is not enough to learn the distribution of iris. \resist{} must learn from the individual template.
+Iris reconstruction adds an input to the generator: which template the synthetic iris should match.
+Thus, reconstructing irises from corresponding templates is a harder task.
+It is not enough to learn the distribution of the iris. \resist{} must learn from the individual template.